ziglang/zig/doc/langref.md

 ### @compileError(comptime msg: []u8)

 This function, when semantically analyzed, causes a compile error with the message `msg`.

 There are several ways that code avoids being semantically checked, such as using `if` or `switch` with compile time constants, and comptime functions.

+### @compileLog(args: ...)

+This function, when semantically analyzed, causes a compile error, but it does not prevent compile-time code from continuing to run, and it otherwise does not interfere with analysis.

+Each of the arguments will be serialized to a printable debug value and output to stderr, and then a newline at the end.

+This function can be used to do "printf debugging" on compile-time executing code.

 ### @intType(comptime is_signed: bool, comptime bit_count: u8) -> type